Jim Lahey’s Tomato Pizza ~ Pizza Marinara

 Lahey’s personal recommendation is charred Thai eggplant and bonito flakes.
 We’re going to stop there, not because we can’t think of countless more options, but because we really need to go make ourselves one of these pizzas.

-The elements of the electric ovens are generally designed to turn off when the oven reaches 500°F (260°C) or 550°F (288°C) and the door is closed—even if it’s the broiler doing the heating and not the baking element.
-When you completely understand how I use my gas broiler continuously to force the stone to be hotter on the surface and also to cook the pizza (door closed) so the crust chars properly and the toppings cook quickly, the electric’s shutdown feature may strike you as a potential problem.
+According to Jim Lahey, the elements of the electric ovens are generally designed to turn off when the oven reaches 500°F (260°C) or 550°F (288°C) and the door is closed—even if it’s the broiler doing the heating and not the baking element.
+When you understand how I use my gas broiler continuously to force the stone to be hotter on the surface and also to cook the pizza (door closed) so the crust chars properly and the toppings cook quickly, the electric’s shutdown feature may strike you as a potential problem.
 It’s easily solved.

 Then, to boost the heat of the stone without the oven’s elements shutting down, open the oven door a few inches and leave it ajar for about 30 seconds.
 Some of the ambient heat will escape, but the stone will stay just as hot.
 Now close the oven door and switch to broil for 10 minutes to heat the surface to the maximum.